Posh Pop: Lyrical content

 The opening track, "Levitate", originally called "Gravity", is "about potential, the future, letting go of the past and moving on, (...) about the unification of all of us".
 "Zoom Zoom" took its origin in co-writer Simon Darlow's extensive use of the teleconferencing software Zoom and Toyah's claim that "we're all being watched and that every one of our ideas has purpose and is now being hunted by market people who want to market things back to us".

 The inspiration behind "The Bride Will Return" was Israa al Seblani, a bride caught mid-wedding during the 2020 Beirut explosion, who went viral following the incident.
 Willcox said that the "song is very much to celebrate the beauty of the brides around the world, who've not been able to have their weddings during lockdown".

 "Space Dance" was inspired by Darlow's dream to be an astronaut and was originally called "Space Man".

-Willcox has described "Barefoot on Mars" as "a song about invisible love and addressing something from our past that needs communicating and contact with" and explained that it refers to the complicated relationship with her mother and her passing.
+Willcox has described "Barefoot on Mars" as "a song about invisible love and addressing something from our past that needs communicating and contact with" and explained that it refers to the complicated relationship with her mother and her death.

 "Summer of Love" is an anti-war protest song referring to the original 1967 Summer of Love.
 Willcox said that in the song she "wanted to question reality [and] everything we have within the modern world, (...) that we're all being told and sold a dream. (...)
 Within Hinduism everything is believed to be the big dream, that this is where we come to change ourselves, it's not actual reality. (...)
 By joining together and being united perhaps we can bring a positive change and build that new world and that better future".

 Talking about "Monkeys", Toyah explained that it is about "us needing leadership [and] having to vote for leaders who then go off the rails, [about] quite old world leaders who are despots, who are not using democracy and at the same time are causing world poverty".

 "Take Me Home" was described by Toyah as a sequel to "Danced".
 The song tells about dangers to Earth ecology and possible space colonization, but also about the power of love and unity of people.